shinyypig/matlab-in-vscode/README.md

 ![version](https://img.shields.io/visual-studio-marketplace/v/shinyypig.matlab-in-vscode)
 ![last_commit](https://img.shields.io/github/last-commit/shinyypig/matlab-in-vscode)

 This is a VSCode extension for Matlab.
-It provides the following features:
+It provides the following features.

--   run a complete matlab .m file
+Major:

+-   view variables directly in VSCode
 -   run a cell in matlab by press `ctrl+enter` or `cmd+enter`
 -   run current line and move to next in matlab by press `shift+enter`

+Minor:

+-   run a complete matlab .m file
 -   interrupt matlab process by clicking the stop button
 -   change the work directory of matlab to the directory of the current file
 -   open the workspace of matlab to inspect the variables